nstranges/expert-chat/README.md

 ## Online DPO

 To stay within the Hugging Face toolset, I will be using the TRL library found [here](https://huggingface.co/docs/trl/index).

+## Sentence Transformers

+Producing useful embeddings is important to actually tell the model what knowledge is missing.
+I am using [Sentence Transformers](https://huggingface.co/sentence-transformers) to extract the useful embeddings.
+These are usually used for semantic search and is more useful than the standard LLM tokenizers.

 ## Helpful and Similar Papers